-If two or more organizations plan to apply for Social Innovation Fund funding as an eligible partnership or as a collaboration, how definitive of a structure needs to be in place at the time of application?
-Do the organizations need to have a legal agreement signed at the time of application submission, or is an intent to partner or collaborate sufficient until funds are awarded?
+3.3.
+If two or more organizations plan to apply for Social Innovation Fund funding as an eligible partnership, how definitive of a structure needs to be in place at the time of application?
+Do the organizations need to have a legal agreement signed at the time of application submission, or is an intent to partner sufficient until funds are awarded?

-Intent to partner or collaborate is sufficient to apply.
+Intent to partner is sufficient to apply.
 During the review process, CNCS may request additional information about the roles and responsibilities of each partner.
-Before final award, all partners and collaborating organizations will be required to formally agree to the full terms and conditions of the award, including those included in the Assurances portion of the application in eGrants.
+Before final award, all partners will be required to formally agree to the full terms and conditions of the award, including those included in the Assurances portion of the application in eGrants.
 Eligible partners are encouraged, but not required, to share the costs of the application cash matching requirement in order to demonstrate the seriousness of the partnership.